Hiswe/hiswe.github.io/source/_drafts/13-koa-nuxt.md

 The [installation guide](https://www.npmjs.com/package/koa-session#example) is pretty self explanatory.
 This will add a `ctx.session` object where we can pass any kind of information.

-Here is the different steps we have to make:
+Here is the different steps to follow:

 - Validate our form
 - Add the validation to the session